Physical Education at the Polygon School

 Key Stage 4 (years 10-11)

-Pupils will continue to develop and enhance their technique and practical performance in team and individual sports.
-KS4 pupils will begin their NCFE technical award level 1 / 2 in health and fitness where they will learn about the different body systems, and apply this knowledge to training and fitness principles.
-During the synoptic assessment in the second year pupils will further develop their understanding of training and will be able to create an individualised training programme.
+Pupils will continue to develop and enhance their technique and practical performance in the team and individual sports.
+KS4 pupils will begin their NCFE technical level 1 / 2 award in health and fitness where they will learn the structure and function of the human body and apply this knowledge to training and fitness principles.
+Pupils are encouraged and given the skills to become independent learners.
+During the synoptic assessment in the second year, pupils will further develop their understanding of training and will be able to create and undertake an individualised training programme.
+Pupils will learn self-evaluation and reflective skills and be able to identify their strengths and weaknesses.

-In addition, students will have the opportunity to participate in, and gain accredited awards in outdoor and adventurous activities such as sailing, mountain biking, kayaking, indoor rock climbing and stand up paddle boarding.
+In addition, students will have continued opportunities to participate in interschool sports fixtures, and gain accredited awards in outdoor and adventurous activities such as sailing, mountain biking, kayaking, indoor rock climbing and stand up paddleboarding.

 The NCFE Level 1/2 Technical Award in Health and Fitness.